marlenabazan/jsramverk-editor-backend/README.md

 `npm run watch` = nodemon app.js

 # Routes
-Most routes have url `"/"`. <br />
-You can create, update and get all documents there.
+`"/docs"` gets and creates documents.

-Route `"/:id"` shows one chosen document.
+`"/docs/:id"` shows one chosen document.

+`"/docs/update"` updates one document.

+`"/docs/share"` shares a document with somebody.

+`"/auth/register"` is used to register.

+`"/auth/login"` is used to log in.

+`"/invite"` sends an invite to a document.